Ride on Red Law

 So, the next time you are out and you run into a traffic signal that is not working, come to a complete stop and use caution, but go ahead on through.
 Just make sure it really wasn’t working properly before you do.
 Then, go ahead and report the malfunctioning light to city hall or the police department.

 The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law, call us today at 1-844-PITT-DUI or (412) 389-0805.
+To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 1-844-PITT-DUI or (412) 389-0805.
 Or, you can contact us online.